Large prime factors of well-distributed sequences: Upper bounds on largest primes: a proof of Theorem

 \begin{proof} This is Theorem 7.4 in \cite{FrIw}, where in their notation we have taken $s = 4k$ and $X = N(x)$.
 (Note that the hypothesis of their theorem requires $g(d) \in (0,1)$ for $d|P$, but one may check the proof works with no modification if $g(d) \in [0,1)$ for $d|P$.) \end{proof}

-We now apply this result to get an upper bound on the frequency with which a number $n$ has a prime factor larger than $n^{1-\epsilon}$.
-The idea behind the proof is easy to state: if $n$ has a prime factor larger than $n^{1-\epsilon}$, it will have no prime factors in between $n^\epsilon$ and $n^{1-\epsilon}$.
-The upper bound is obtained by sieving by (a subset of) such primes.
+We now apply this result to get an upper bound on the frequency with which a number $n$ has a prime factor larger than $n^{1-\epsilon}$. {It is only when $\epsilon$ is small that Theorem \ref{thm:upperbound} is nontrivial so we may suppose with no loss of generality that $\epsilon < 1/2$.} The idea behind the proof is easy to state: if $n$ has a prime factor larger than $n^{1-\epsilon}$, it will have no prime factors in between $n^\epsilon$ and $n^{1-\epsilon}$. {(Since $\epsilon < 1/2$, we have $n^\epsilon < n^{1-\epsilon}$.)} The upper bound is obtained by sieving by (a subset of) such primes.

 \begin{proof}[Proof of Theorem \ref{thm:upperbound}] Note that by \eqref{eq:g_asymp} there is a constant $z_0$ such that $g(p) \leq 1/2$ for all $p \geq z_0$.
 Further by \eqref{eq:g_asymp} we have,